Sugar Rush Peach Chile Peppers

 Inventory, lb : 0

-The Sugar Rush Peach pepper is available in the summer and through the fall.
+Sugar Rush Peach chile peppers are available in the summer through fall.

 Sugar Rush Peach chile peppers, botanically classified as Capsicum baccatum, are a rare, aji-type pepper that belongs to the Solanaceae or nightshade family.
 The sweet and spicy pepper was first discovered growing in Wales as a natural mutation of a South American variety and is considered to be one of the only peach-colored aji chile peppers currently in existence.
 Sugar Rush Peach chile peppers have a moderate to hot level of spice, similar in heat to a mild habanero, and the spice level may vary conserably depending on the pepper’s growing environment.
 Earning their name from their very sweet and fruity flavor, Sugar Rush Peach chile peppers are frequently used in hot sauces and culinary applications as a specialty pepper.
 Sugar Rush Peach chile peppers are not commercially produced and are grown on a small scale through home gardens, favored for their rapid growth, high yields, and unique flavor.

 Sugar Rush Peach chile peppers are an excellent source of vitamins A and C, which are antioxidants that can improve vision, boost the immune system, and help rebuild collagen within the body.
 The peppers also contain copper, potassium, and capsaicin, which is a chemical compound that triggers the brain to feel spice or heat.
 Capsaicin has been shown to provide antioxidant and anti-inflammatory properties.